MRKISS Library

 4. Defining Runge-Kutta Methods in MRKISS

-an explicit Runge-Kutta method is specified by directly providing the Butcher tableau via arguments to
+In MRKISS explicit Runge-Kutta methods are specified by directly providing the Butcher tableau via arguments to

 subroutines.